wanhe13/Causal-Inference-Epidemic/README.md

 For most of the experiments/simulations done for the project, compartmental parameters estimated by AJ Kucharski are adopted https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30144-4/fulltext

+Required packages:

+numpy,matplotlib,gzip,networkx,random,scipy,collections,powerlaw

+# Abstract
+This project is focused on indentifying network properties that affects disease spreading under compartmental models.
+Simulations are used to target these underlying network properties through designated experiments.

 A summary of what the project has achieved:

 1. Implemented the compartmental models such as the SIR and SEIRD on simulated networks with different structures or properties including the BA model, Watts-Strogatz model, Erdos-Renyi model and their configuration networks that preserve the same degree distribution or/and other network properties such as the total number of edges and nodes.